riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 7:15: rob(?): better understanding of staff work? breakdown staff by function.
 38 full-time staff. and between GW and Open Phil.

-holden(?): 15 - open phil; 15 - GW; 8 - operation staff (shared).
+holden(?): 15 - Open Phil; 15 - GW; 8 - operation staff (shared).
 2/3 expenses
-open phil, other 1/3 for GW. we're moving toward separating the orgs. but we haven't done that yet so it's just a rough estimate.
+Open Phil, other 1/3 for GW. we're moving toward separating the orgs. but we haven't done that yet so it's just a rough estimate.

 8:35: no time record of this split? is the rest (ignoring the 8) research from